Web.Config Modifications Overview

 If the application includes ASPxUploadControl, you must register ASPxUploadProgressHttpHandler to correctly process the upload.
 The handler is automatically registered within a web project's Web.Config file when you add ASPxUploadControl to a form in Design view or create an application with the Template Gallery.

 The DevExpress section is automatically created within a Web.Config file when any DevExpress web control is added to the Design area or an application is created using the Template Gallery.
 By default, this section contains option settings that allow you to control different aspects of DevExpress functionality, and it lists all available DevExpress options.

 You can use the configSource attribute to define configuration settings in a separate file.
-Note that this attribute has restrictions as described in the following help topic: configSource Attribute topic.
+If you use this attribute, take note of behaviors specific to it, as described in the ConfigSource Attribute topic.